In this article we show you how to write a project plan. But first we intend to dispel any myths about the project plan and project planning.

 How to Write a Project Plan

 In this article we aim to dispel these myths.
-We will show you that project planning is an essential activity that results in some really useful documents―documents that will help you to achieve your goals.
+We will show you that project planning is an essential project management activity that results in some really useful documents ― documents that will help the project manager to achieve their goals.

 plan vb. to make plans; to have in mind as a purpose; intend